misirov/Client-Bridge-Security-Checklist/README.md

 #### Centralization
   - [ ] **Trusted:** Trusted bridges depend upon a central entity or system for their operations.
 They have trust assumptions with respect to the custody of funds and the security of the bridge.
 Users mostly rely on the bridge operator's reputation.
 Users need to give up control of their crypto assets.
-  - [ ] **Trustless:** Trustless bridges operate using smart contracts and algorithms.
+  - [ ] **Trust-Minimized:** Trust-minimized bridges operate using smart contracts and algorithms.
 They are trustless, i.e., the security of the bridge is the same as that of the underlying blockchain.
-Through smart contracts, trustless bridges enable users to remain in control of their funds.
+Through smart contracts, trust-minimized bridges enable users to remain in control of their funds.

 ####  What does the bridge connect into?
   - [ ] L1 <> L1.